 Nice mandala coloring agenda

-Through Kleuren voor Volwassenen (Coloring for Adults) I received the super nice One and Only Mandala Coloring Agenda 2017 from BBNC, for which I thank them!
+From BBNC I received the super nice One and Only Mandala Coloring Agenda 2017, for which I thank them!
 Now it’s quite clear that I must write a review about it haha, so that’s what I’m about to do.

 Take a look inside